 The programme will include conversations, night journeys, poetry, meditations, nature connection activities and a constant flow of exploration through the woods and the deserted moorland.
 The group will cook together and sleep under the stars.

 Din van Helden

 Din brings a wealth of experience, facilitating group processes and learning programmes by working in Nature.
 Her passion is in supporting to connect – both to self (exploring authenticity, personal strengths and values) and to community (through deep listening, constructive conflicts and transformative innovation).
 Din has trained and worked with John P. Milton, founder of Way of Nature in the US, for a number of years, and she brings a sound experience of working with core Way of Nature principles.

 Motivated by a desire to explore and connect with people and wild places, Israh has travelled and hosted programmes all over the world.
 Her journeys and programmes have included travelling the Silk Road, trekking in New Zealand, the Middle East, Central America and Europe, and the Pacific Crest Trial (from Mexico to Canada).
 She is a qualified Mountain Leader and trained in Outdoor Environmental Education, and has lead expeditions worldwide.
 She has particular interests in Rites of Passage work and runs a Nature Based mentorship outdoor programme for teenage girls.
 As a trained midwife she has worked with remote tribes in the Afar region of Ethiopia and in Zanzibar’s government and bush hospitals.

-We are offering two bursary discount spots £275 for people who would not normally be able to attend a programme like this.
-To apply, please contact us with a description of why you would like to come and be part of the journey.
+We are offering two bursary spots for this programme, at £295.
+To apply, please contact Din via firstname.lastname@example.org with a description of why you would like to come and be part of the journey.